joe-taylor/bcdc-devenv/README.md

 We want to make spinning up working BCDC development environment as easy as typing a single command:  `vagrant up`.

 The Vagrantfile leans heavily on ansible for provisioning.
-The provisioning part is a work in progress.
-Running `vagrant up` will not yet produce a working instance of the BC Data Catalogue, but our goal is to eventually get there.
+This is a work in progress, far from complete; running `vagrant up` will not yet produce a working instance of the BC Data Catalogue, but our goal is to eventually get there.